 Salvation (Word and Deed)

 Initial salvation is brought about by the preaching of the gospel, which leads to repentance.
 Repentance is simply changing your mind.
 You once loved being a sinner, but you have come to change your mind.
 You have decided that you don't like sinning anymore.
 You are now ready for redemption.
-Redemption, or the price of Jesus' blood spilled at the cross, is to fulfill the obligation sin requires according to the Almighty; it is not acquired by good works [Gen. 15:6; Hab.
+Redemption, or the price of Jesus' blood spilled at the cross, is to fulfill the obligation sin requires according to the Almighty; redemption is not acquired by good works [Gen. 15:6; Hab.
 2:4; Rom.
 1:17].
 This is the part that we cannot do on our own.
 A sinless sacrifice must be made to God, and Jesus is the only sinless lamb of God that was acceptable to pay the price of sin.
 The redeemed are then justified, or no longer guilty of sin, thanks to Jesus' work on the cross, and this brings the desired peace toward God and man.
 This too is done solely by Jesus' sacrifice on the cross.
-Again, to be clear, redemption and justification is solely Jesus part, we can't add to it with any works of our own.
+Again, to be clear, redemption and justification are solely Jesus' part, we can't add to redemption or justification with any works of our own.

-After accepting these gifts of grace, the saint must then move on and live in sanctification (holiness) to Christ.
-[Isa.
+After accepting these gifts of grace, the saint must then move on and live in sanctification (holiness) to Christ [Isa.
 51:11; Luke 1:68; Rom.
 3:24; Eph.
 2:8].
 Now this is our part in conjunction with the Holy Spirit in the salvation covenant.
 This is the fulfillment of the word and deed of the one who claims to be a Christian, which is the evidence against hypocrisy, or even a false conversion.
-To be clear, repentance, is our part, while sanctification is cooperated in us with the help of God's grace, his power to help us live a holy life through the Holy Spirit.
+To be clear, repentance, is solely our part, while sanctification is cooperated in us with the help of God's grace, his power to help us live a holy life through the Holy Spirit.

 The redeemed and justified saint only receives the end promise of salvation (consummation) by keeping the faith in sanctification until the end of their life, or the end of this age, which ever comes first [1 Thes.
 4:3-7; Col. 1:23].